cip03/cip03.github.io.src/posts/2016-11-12-dynamic-existential.md

   health :: a -> Int
   attack :: Int -> a -> a

-data EntityRecord = forall a.
-Entity a => EntityRecord a
+data SomeEntity = forall a.
+Entity a => SomeEntity a

-world :: MVar (Map.IntMap EntityRecord)
+world :: MVar (Map.IntMap SomeEntity)
 world = unsafePerformIO $ newMVar Map.empty
 ```

 `Entity` is our abstract entity class with a sample getter and setter inside.

-`EntityRecord` existentially wraps a pointer to a value of a type implementing
+`SomeEntity` [existentially] wraps a pointer to a value of a type implementing
 the `Entity` interface, *together with the dictionary* of functions that any
 future version of us can use to interact with it abstractly, as we shall see.